cpooup/propektogweb/README.md

 This is really simple:

 * Create a new database and import the included sql file
-    + default administrator username/password is admin/admin
+    + default mastersite username/password is admin/admin
 * Modify the application/config/config.php
-    + line 183: set your log threshold - I usually set it to 1 for production environments
     + line 227: set your encryption key
-* Modify the application/config/core.php
-    + set your site name
+    + line 378: set your mastersite domain name
 * Modify application/config/database.php and connect to your database
 * Upload all files to your server
-* Make sure the /captcha/ folder has write permission
-* Visit your new URL
-    + The default welcome page includes links to the admin tool and the private user profile page
 * Make sure you log in to admin and change the administrator password!